Skip to content

 Further support

-The SLA have a toolkit available for download to members which has templates of job advertisement posters, interview tasks, outcome letters and a detailed training programme which makes the process less arduous.
+The SLA have a downloadable toolkit available to members which has templates of job advertisement posters, interview tasks, outcome letters and a detailed training programme which makes the process less arduous.

 There are also badges for sale on the website and there will shortly be a relaunch of the popular Pupil Library Assistant of the Year Award recognising the contribution nationally made by pupils who work in their school libraries, acknowledging the skills they have gained then give back to the school community.